Vickenconcept/tweet-hub/TWITTER_TROUBLESHOOTING.md

 - [ ] Run `php artisan twitter:test-mentions`
 - [ ] Check logs for specific errors
 - [ ] Clear cache if needed
 - [ ] Reconnect Twitter account if tokens expired
+- [ ] **If getting "client-not-enrolled" error**: Attach your App to a Project in Twitter Developer Portal